-- 3.13 Directors of the Applicant have previous experience of deploying networks and consider that the successful deployment of the proposed network depends upon the granting of Code powers because: - The Applicant intends to install some of its FWA apparatus on rooftops.
-It considers that it will need Code powers to secure agreements for access to key sites. - The Applicant intends to deploy parts of its network on public highways.
-It considers that applying for individual street work licences (under section 50 of the New Roads and Street Works Act 1991) would be costly and time-consuming, likely rendering the proposed network unviable. - 3.14 We consider that the business case for a broadband network is generally dependent upon the level of costs of building the network and the timely provision and take-up of services.
-Without the application of the Code, the Applicant's costs would likely be higher, and the time taken to then provide services, longer.
-We consider that, together, these effects could impair the Applicant's business case for expanding its network. - 3.15 We consider that the network planned by the Applicant would not be practicable without the application of the Code.
+- 3.13 The Applicant considers that Code powers are critical to manage costs and delivery timescales of its planned network.
+Without them, building the network would be slower and significantly more expensive.
+For instance, absent Code powers, it notes that it would have to apply for planning consents for certain works and Section 50 licences under the New Roads and Street Works Act 1991 to undertake work on public highways. - 3.14 In addition, the Applicant has stated that if it is unable to achieve agreements with landowners to access private land, it would not be able to apply to the Court to secure agreement if it is not granted Code powers. - 3.15 We consider that the business case for a broadband network is generally dependent upon the level of costs of building the network and the timely provision and take-up of services.
+Without the application of the Code, it would be considerably more difficult for the applicant to deploy its network and to make use of other providers infrastructure.
+Consequently, the Applicant's costs would likely be higher, and the time taken to then provide services, longer.
+We consider that, together, these effects could impair the Applicant's business case for deploying its network.

+17 Text of the Future Telecoms Infrastructure Review is available here:

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/732496/Future_Telec oms_Infrastructure_Review.pdf

+3.16 We consider that the network planned by the Applicant would not be practicable without the application of the Code.